 The initial version of DreamSave was developed by a global team spread across the US, Vietnam, Sri Lanka, and the Philippines.
 But DreamStart Labs found itself in need of an experienced Head of Engineering who could manage the ever-growing distributed project team, and asked for our help.
 We happily seconded one of our own software architects who met all the requirements of the role.
-We had no qualms about this arrangement, simply because the flexibility to work closely with a partner’s team is something that is built into our ethos.
+That flexibility to work closely with a partner’s team is an integral part of our ethos here at Calcey.

 A partnership in every sense of the word

 However, there was no way we could’ve predicted what was to come.
 Our architect and engineering team impressed key members of DreamStart Labs’ team during a visit to our office, and over time, we were invited to take on a progressively larger role in the project.
 As the first order of business, we collaborated with DreamStart’s engineers to build a real-time dashboard (christened DreamSave Insights) that could visualise the aggregated data of all savings groups on the DreamSave platform.
 In the developing world, community-level savings groups are a very important part and parcel of life, as they help unbanked individuals save or borrow money while holding each other accountable.